SEO vs GEO: Why Generative Search Optimization Still Needs Strong SEO Foundations

 Generative Engine Optimization (GEO) optimizes content for AI-generated responses.
 Instead of showing a list of links, generative search engines combine information from various sources and provide direct answers.
 This often means users do not need to visit any websites.

 This significant difference causes concern among marketers.
-If users get answers directly from AI without visiting websites, what will happen to traffic, conversions, brand visibility and websites in general?
+If users get answers directly from AI without visiting websites, what will happen to traffic, conversions, brand visibility, and websites in general?

 The Uncomfortable Truth: GEO is Built on SEO Principles